czartur/map433/README.md

 # Statistics (MAP433) ~ École Polytechnique

-### This repository contains all of the homework done for this course
+### This repository contains all of the homework done by my group for this course
 ### Group components :
 > Artur César Araújo Alves